Orange Award for New Writers

-The Orange Award for New Writers was a prize given by telecommunications company Orange between 2006 and 2010.
+The Orange Award for New Writers was a prize given by telecommunications company Orange UK between 2006 and 2010.
 It was launched to commemorate the tenth anniversary of the Orange Prize for Fiction.
 The award was supported by Arts Council England and was accompanied by a bursary of £10,000.
 It was open to any female authors who had written their debut novel in the English language.